cheese-drawer/meta/SETUP_GUIDE.md

 While it's not practical to limit all communications between Services, an 'ideal' Service is self-contained with no communication to any entities other than the Gateway API.

 When a Service does need to communicate something to another Service, the amount of knowledge needed about that other Service should be as minimal as possible.
-The reason for limiting this knowledge is to encourage loose coupling, allowing for easier development about a Service in as independant of a mannar as possible.
+The reason for limiting this knowledge is to encourage loose coupling, allowing for easier development about a Service in as independant of a manner as possible.

 For this reason, the [Service contracts](#service-contracts) define inter-Service communication to use a Work Queue pattern over AMQP.
 The Work Queue pattern is one-way--a sender simply pushes a message to a queue, expecting no response.